Must-have Features of a Loyalty Management Software

 9. Dynamic notifications

-A great feature of excellent customer loyalty software is reminders.
+A great feature of excellent customer loyalty program is reminders.
 To cut through the noise and avoid being accused of spamming your customers, you should send relevant and informational notifications about your reward program details or their progress.
 Smart reminders are based on real-time customer attributes and are timely displayed non-intrusively on a device of choice.

 10. A/B testing and analytics